 What Does it Mean to Build a Funnel in Marketing?

-A marketing funnel fundamentally means delivering marketing messages that speak to people who are in different stages of the buying a process.
+A marketing funnel fundamentally means delivering marketing messages that speak to people who are in different stages of the buying process.
 The funnel concept also refers to the amount of awareness potential customers have about a brand and what’s being marketed.
 The intent of marketing is to gain customers but there’s a lot that goes into each individual person’s decision to buy.
 It is rare that someone is ready to buy after seeing something only one time.
+In fact, online the average conversion rate on a website is around 2.5% on the first time of seeing a brand or webiste.

 On average, customers need to see a company brand and message seven times before making a buying decision.